2014 NSA Research Priorities

 - Long-Horned Beetle (Dectes): Interest in multiple approaches to minimizing damage including date of planting/harvesting, efficacy of stay green hybrids and the use of experimental insecticides.

-- Screen hybrids and breeding material, and identify resistance mechanisms against insect pests of sunflower.
+- Screen hybrids and breeding material, including physiological makeup for midge and other insect resistance.

 - Palmer Amaranth and glyphosate resistant Kochia are species of great concern.